ActivisionGameScience/ags_conda_recipes/README.rst

 How it works
 ++++++++++++

-To see how this works, it is easiest to look at the README in the repo for the project https://github.com/ActivisionGameScience/ags_example_cpp_lib.git.
+To see how ``conda`` handled the package management, it is easiest to look at the README in the repo for the project https://github.com/ActivisionGameScience/ags_example_cpp_lib.git.

-This shows how to build and install the library manually using ``cmake``.
+There you will find details describing how to build and install the library manually using ``cmake``.
 The most important thing to notice is that ``cmake`` needs ``c-blosc`` to be already installed.
-Its root location must be passed on the ``cmake`` command line using the argument ``-DCBLOSC_ROOT=...``.
+The location must be passed on the ``cmake`` command line using the argument ``-DCBLOSC_ROOT=...``.

 For completeness, you should also examine the ``cmake`` scripts::